Object 47

-Object 47 is the eleventh studio album by the English post punk band Wire, named so because it is the 47th item in the Wire discography – a methodology harking back to the name of their 1979 album, 154, which was named after the number of concerts they had played to that point.
+Object 47 (Object Forty-Seven) is the eleventh studio album by the English post punk band Wire, named so because it is the 47th item in the Wire discography – a methodology harking back to the name of their 1979 album, 154, which was named after the number of concerts they had played to that point.
 It is the first Wire album without the participation of guitarist Bruce Gilbert.
 It was released on 7 July 2008 in the UK and on 15 July in the US through the band's own Pinkflag label.

 Background

-Object 47 is Wire's first studio album since 2003's Send.
+Object 47 was Wire's first studio album since 2003's Send.
 Recording for the album began in early 2007 at Metropolis 22 in Rotterdam, where the band mainly recorded drum tracks, and continued until early 2008 at guitarist Colin Newman's Swim Studio in London.
 Concurrently with Object 47, the band also recorded the Read & Burn 03 EP, which was released in November 2007.
 Between 2003 and 2007, the band had amassed material which was split between the EP and the album.
 Tracks selected for the EP was material which the departed Bruce Gilbert had been involved with.
 Bassist Graham Lewis: "We grouped together anything Bruce had had a hand in, or just waved at, and that was Read & Burn 03; then everything else went onto Object 47."

 The track "All Fours" features Page Hamilton of American alternative metal band Helmet on guest guitar.